davefiddes/c2000-inverter/README.md

 A port of the Huebner inverter project to the [TI C2000](https://www.ti.com/microcontrollers-mcus-processors/microcontrollers/c2000-real-time-control-mcus/overview.html) family of micro-controllers.
 Specifically this targets the MCU found in the Tesla Model 3 / Y inverter allowing.
 Eventually this will allow a completely Open Source solution to running Tesla Model 3 / Y drive units in non-Tesla vehicles.
 For other Tesla drive units, inverters from other manufacturers and DIY inverters have a look at the [openinverter project](https://openinverter.org).

+**This software is not yet functional and is NOT suitable for use in vehicles at this time.**

+**DO NOT attempt to use this code in Tesla Model 3 / Y drive units unless you are an experienced embedded software engineer.
+When developing this software it is very easy to wipe the existing Tesla software rendering the drive unit largely worthless.**

 ## Goals

 The main goal of this firmware is to create a usable and safe control system for Tesla Model 3 / Y drive units.
 A secondary goal is to create a more portable implementation of the openinverter algorithms that can be tested and/or simulated outside of embedded hardware platforms.